voaneves/snake-on-pygame/README.md

 $ python snake.py [-h]
 ```

-If using benchmark mode, you will play through 10 games and your mean score/steps
+In the benchmark mode, you will play through 10 games and your mean score/steps
-are going to be printed on the screen and console.
-Pull request changing the benchmark
+are going to be recorded and you can add to the leaderboards.
+Pull request
-file (WIP) or open an issue with your score.
+changing the benchmark file ([located in here](resources/scores.json)) or open an issue with your score.

 ## 2. Getting Started (using AI agents) <a name="getting-started-ai"></a>